-Sample Larry P. Letter to Parent/Guardian
+Sample Larry P .
+Letter to Parent/Guardian ---

-Date:
+Date: \\\\\

-Name: Address:
+Name: Address

+RE: \\\\\(pupils name)\\\\\

-RE: (pupils name) DOB:
+DOB: \\\\\

+Dear Parent/Guardian:

-This letter assessme United S Intelliger referred to Ninth Di Californi reference standard another s who previsealed refupon part ent report for the above named child tates District Court; San Francisconce Quotient (IQ) tests in the assess for special education.
-This has be strict and is enforced by the Califora school districts are required to rest to information from tests that prescore, for African-American studiestate/agency.
-The district is also reviously received IQ testing, that we cord may only be opened for purp District has sealed and purged the ld due to a ruling by Judge Robert F. Peckham of the point of African-American pupils who have been sen upheld by the U.S. Court of Appeals for the puria State Department of Education.
-The emove from the pupil record any IQ scores, or covide a cognitive, mental ability or aptitude score or ents who were tested prior to this ruling or by equired to notify the parent/guardian of such pupils are now permanently sealing these records.
-The coses of litigation, official state or federal audits, or me revised report is enclosed for your information.
-It your child's file.
+This letter is to inform you that the \\\\\\ District has sealed and purged the assessment report for the above named child due to a ruling by Judge Robert F. Peckham of the United States District Court; San Francisco, in 1986 that school districts may not use Intelligence Quotient (IQ) tests in the assessment of African-American pupils who have been referred for special education.
+This has been upheld by the U.S. Court of Appeals for the Ninth District and is enforced by the California State Department of Education.
+California school districts are required to remove from the pupil record any IQ scores, or references to information from tests that provide a cognitive, mental ability or aptitude score or standard score, for African-American students who were tested prior to this ruling or by another state/agency.
+The district is also required to notify the parent/guardian of such pupils who previously received IQ testing, that we are now permanently sealing these records.
+The sealed record may only be opened for purposes of litigation, official state or federal audits, or upon parent/guardian request.
+A copy of the revised report is enclosed for your information.
+It will or has replaced the previous report in your child's file.

-If you ha we any questions or concerns, plea ase call me at ()
+If you have any questions or concerns, please call me at (\\\)

-Sincerely /,
+Sincerely,

 (Special Education Administrator)